 For active land use applications, contact the planner listed on the land use notice.
 For completed land use applications,submit online with GovQA.
 You must have the land use case number.
 The status of the land use application scan be found in Portland Maps - Permit and Case Search.

 Land Use review, pre-application conference and public registry files

-The Land Use Services Division maintains all records of land use review, pre-application conference, and public registry files.
+The Land Use Services Division maintains all records of land use review, pre-application conference, early assistance, and public registry files.

 To learn more about the Land Use Review Division, visit the Land Use Review Division webpage.

 For records that do not fall under Enforcement Program, Land Use Division or Resource Records type, for example records related to policies, procedures, or emails, begin your request for public records online.

 Translated records request forms

 The City's Auditor's Office maintains translated COP Uniform public records request forms that you can use to request records.

 If you are a member of the press, please submit a public records request online.